•Demand clarity on judicial decision to label bandit, kidnappers as terrorists

 “The integrity and success of a sensitive and vital activity such as this will be compromised by destabilized and threatened communities and proximity to another sensitive activity such as general elections,” it stated.

-NEF also invited attention to the hardship in the country under which the vast majority of Nigerian citizens live.
+NEF also invited attention to the hardship in the country under which the vast majority of Nigerian citizens now live in abject poverty.

 “Increase in the price of fuel in particular will compound the already desperate condition of living of most Nigerians.
-It is important that decisions on this matter include considerations of the interests of the national economy, the welfare of the citizen and the reactions of a hard-pressed citizenry.”
+It is important that decisions on this matter include considerations of the interests of the national economy, the welfare of the citizen and the reactions of a hard-pressed citizenry,” Baba-Ahmed said.